 Job Outlook and Salary Information

-Based on figures from the U.S. Bureau of Labor Statistics (BLS), head cooks and chefs, including sous chefs, earned an average salary of $45,920 in 2015 (www.bls.gov).
-Employment in the field is expected to increase at a faster-than-average rate of 9% from 2014-2024.
+In May 2018, the BLS reported that professionals in the 90th percentile or higher earned $81,150 or more per year, whereas the bottom 10th percentile earned $26,320 or less per year (www.bls.gov).
+Employment in the field is expected to increase at a faster-than-average rate from 2018-2028.
 Workers with a mix of experience, skill and creativity may have the best prospects in the job market.

 Education and training